 \section{Conclusions}

-In this paper, we provided a finite-sample analysis for decentralized multi-agent reinforcement learning.
+In this paper, we provided a finite-sample analysis for batch multi-agent RL with networked agents.
 Specifically, we considered both the cooperative and competitive MARL settings.
 In the cooperative setting, a team of heterogeneous agents connected by a time-varying communication network aim to maximize the globally averaged return of all agents, with no existence of any central controller.
 In the competitive setting, two teams of such decentralized RL agents form a zero-sum Markov game.
 Our settings cover several conventional MARL settings as special cases, e.g., the conventional cooperative MARL with a common reward function for all agents, and the competitive MARL that is usually modeled as a two-player zero-sum Markov game.

 In both settings, we proposed fitted-Q iteration-based MARL algorithms, with the aid of decentralized optimization algorithms to solve the fitting problem at each iteration.
 We quantified the performance bound of the output action-value, using finite number of samples drawn from a single RL trajectory.
 In addition, with linear function approximation, we further derived the performance bound after finite number of iterations of decentralized computation.
-To our knowledge, these are the first finite-sample analysis for multi-agent RL, in either the cooperative or the competitive setting.
-We believe these theoretical results provide some insights into the fundamental performance of MARL algorithms implemented with finite samples and finite computation iterations in practice.
+To our knowledge, these are the first finite-sample analysis for batch multi-agent RL, in either the cooperative or the competitive setting.
 One interesting future direction is to extend the finite-sample analysis to more general MARL settings, e.g., general-sum Markov games.
 It is also promising to sharpen the bounds we obtained, in order to better understand and improve both the sample and computation efficiency of MARL algorithms.

 {}